Ongoing projects

 Budget of the Association: 534,561 lei,

-Satu Mare County Intercommunity Development Association
+Lead partner: Satu Mare County Intercommunity Development Association

 Partners:

-• Păulești Municipality
+Păulești Municipality

-• Tiream Municipality
+Tiream Municipality

-The project “Planting forests for the future!” has as its main objective the development of forest communities in Satu Mare County, including promoting the responsible management of forests and complementary to increasing respect for nature by educating the young generation on the importance of forests for a cleaner future.
+Main objective of the project: The project “Planting forests for the future!” has as its main objective the development of forest communities in Satu Mare County, including by promoting the responsible management of forests and complementary to increase respect for nature by educating the young generation on the importance of forests for a cleaner future.

-The main activity of the project consists of the afforestation of a total area of 8.95 ha with black poplar and acacia and the maintenance of the plantations until maturity.
+Specific objective of the project: The main activity of the project consists in the afforestation of a total area of 8.95 ha with black poplar and acacia and the maintenance of the plantations until maturity.

 Main results of the project: